dakota/Annotations/doc/00 - Introduction.md

 ### Documented

-Yampee Annotations is fully documented, with a dedicated online book, and of course a full API documentation.
+Yampee Annotations is fully documented and of course a full API documentation.

 ### Fast

 One of the goal of Yampee Annotations is to find the right balance between speed and features.

-### Unit tested

-The library is fully unit-tested.
-With more than 400 unit tests, the library is stable.

 ### Real Parser and Lexer